d3b4g/leonids/_posts/enum.md

  #### Enumerating AD Trusts
  ##### Description:
 Active Directory domain to domain communications occur through a trust.
 An AD DS trust is a secured, authentication communication channel between entities, such as AD DS domains, forests.
 Trusts enable you to grant access to resources to users, groups and computers across entities.

+**Trusts Direction:**
+- Two-way trust (Bi-directional): Users from Domain A can access resources in Domain B and vice versa.
+- One-way trust (Unidirectional): Users in the trusted domain can access resources in the trusting domain but the reverse is not true
+**Trusts Transitivity:**
+- Parent-child trust: It is created automatically between the new domain and the domain that precedes it in the namespace hierarchy, whenever a new domain is added in a tree.
+For example, usa.fanzy.com is a child of fanzy.com).
+This trust is always two-way transitive.
+- Tree-root trust: It is created automatically between whenever a new domain tree is added to a forest root.
+This trust is always two-way transitive.
+**External Trusts:** Between two domains in different forests when forests do not have a trust relationship.
+It can be one-way or two-way and is nontransitive.

 - Get-NetDomainTrust
 This cmdlt get all domain trusts including parent, childand external)